Eye Level holds its 2021 Eye Level Math Olympiad in November

 - Compete globally and find out your child's global math knowledge rank.

-KUALA LUMPUR, Malaysia, Nov.
-2, 2021 /PRNewswire/ -- Since 2004, Eye Level has been running its annual Math Competition called the Eye Level Math Olympiad (ELMO) to allow students to showcase their math skills in grade 1 through grade 8.
-The event is open not only for Eye Level members but for anyone to join.
-The test runs for about one hour and it is designed to challenge students' math skills in a variety of areas and covers most of the arithmetic and critical thinking aspects.
+GURUGRAM, India, Nov.
+2, 2021 /PRNewswire/ -- Since 2004, Eye Level has been running its annual Math Competition called the Eye Level Math Olympiad (ELMO) to allow students to showcase their math skills in grade 1 through grade 8 area.
+The event is open not only for Eye Level members but for anyone.
+There is no registration fee.
+The test that runs for about one hour is designed to challenge students' math skills in a variety of areas and covers most of the arithmetic and critical thinking aspects.

 In 2020, around 5,000 students from 12 countries participated in the event and Eye Level expects to have more than 10,000 students apply from 12 countries this year.